 At the very north of the country near the border with Poland, you can find a small town of Stará Ľubovňa.
 Not only this city is attractive but also its surroundings.

-Directly above the town is an ancient Ľubovňa Castle built in the 13th century, which is now the biggest attraction of this area.
+Directly above the town is an ancient Ľubovňa Castle built in the 13th century, which is now the biggest attraction of the area.
 The castle is situated above the open-air museum where you can see the examples of folk architecture of this region.

 But there is much more to do in Stará Ľubovňa, you just have to stroll its quiet streets to discover all its beauty and sights.
-And finally around the town, you will find beautiful untouched nature protected by the Pieniny National Park.
+And finally, around the town, you will find beautiful untouched nature protected by the Pieniny National Park.

 6. Červený Kláštor and Breakthrough Dunajec river